1. Telebroad | Support Center

 AI Receptionists are virtual agents (often referred to as such) that can automatically answer and handle multiple incoming phone calls.
 They offer round-the-clock service 365 days a year on nights, weekends, and holidays.

-AI Receptionists can almost eliminate the issue of missed calls by drastically improving calling responsiveness with consistent high-quality assistance, and also reducing the frustration of busy signals or long waits.
+AI Receptionists can almost eliminate missed calls by drastically improving call responsiveness with consistent high-quality assistance, and also reducing the frustration of busy signals or long waits.

 They can support large companies that need to address high call volume overflow, or smaller businesses that just can't always answer the phone or want better after-hours call handling.